Alcohol and Cancer: Treatment May Lower Risk

 Through a non 12 step program, individualized treatment plans can be created for individuals who wish to completely abstain from all drugs and alcohol.
 AA alternative programs provide alcohol treatment plans that are self-empowering and by promoting abstinence or safe levels of alcohol consumption, individuals can lower their risk of certain types of cancer.
 It is important to note that heavy alcohol drinkers can also lower their risk for cancer by cutting down alcohol consumption to safe levels.

-Several previous studies have reported an association between alcohol consumption and cancer (especially cancer of the upper digestive tract and liver).
+Several previous studies have reported a link between alcohol and cancer (especially cancer of the upper digestive tract and liver).
 However, many previous studies included males only, and many were general population studies.
 Few studies have been conducted with individuals with alcohol use disorders.
 A team of researchers in Denmark examined cancer morbidity in a large cohort of male and female individuals with alcohol use disorders (Thygesen et. al., 2009).

 The participants in this study included 15,258 men and 3,552 women who were cancer-free while in a Copenhagen outpatient alcohol treatment clinic during the period between 1954 and 1992.
 The researchers used the Danish Cancer Registry to discover cancer incidence of all participants up until 1999, and cancer incidence rates were standardized for sex, age, and calendar time.